 Similarly, it shows promising results for treating epilepsy, a neurological disorder that causes seizures and convulsions.

 It is believed that CBD suppresses the excessive firing of neurons in the brain while at the same time increasing their neuroprotective antioxidant properties, allowing for more significant neuronal signaling.
-Given its effects on both pain and inflammation, it may also prove beneficial in treating certain types of chronic pain, such as fibromyalgia.
+Given its effects on pain and inflammation, it may also prove beneficial in treating certain types of chronic pain, such as fibromyalgia.

 In addition, it is thought that it may treat or prevent various types of cancer – including breast and lung cancer – by reducing the growth of tumors and their ability to spread (metastasize).
 Ongoing studies using CBD in conjunction with chemotherapy treatments for advanced-stage cancers with encouraging results thus far.